-A smart rural space as a complex, constantly changing
+A smart rural space as a complex, constantly changing and vivid location

 In our international Mesopartner work in the field of local and regional economic development we have always adapt a systemic perspective.
 It follows the approach of „seeing the forest or the whole instead of trees or isolated perspectives“.
 In recent years we have integrated complexity and resilience approaches into our reflection.
 We know from our own practice that territorial change processes can only succeed within a network of people and organisations.
 It never takes place in isolation and is rarely possible only through individuals.